cschloegel/alti-watermark/readme.txt

 * No upgrade for now.

 == Changelog ==

+= 0.2.5 =
+* A bug happens while updating from 0.1 to 0.2.
+The watermark is deleted because of the update.
+This version will fix this **major issue**.
+But you'll still have to re-upload your watermark if you were using 0.1 or 0.2 version.
+* Added a direct setting button to the plugin which appears in the plugins list.

 = 0.2 =
 * Do not erase a previous htaccess file in the uploads directory, but merge both content.